Quick Summary of Magical Girl Spec-Ops Asuka Episode 6

 Asuka said something that really resonated with me.
 “I really don’t have a dream,” she told Sayako.
 She said something similar later to Crescent Moon Sandino (when she just thought the woman was a tourist): “I don’t have any wishes.”

 Asuka did have a dream.
 She remembered it clearly.
 She had wanted to be a Magical Girl so she could protect the world.
 In one sense, she’s achieved that dream.
 She is a Magical Girl.
 She did save the world.
 Well, she saved the world from the Disas.
-Turns out there is more than one power that threatens the world, and some of those are best met with Magical Girls.
+Turns out there is more than one power that threatens the world, and some of those even now are best met with Magical Girls.

 Asuka did have a dream.
 And it came true.
 Though there seem to have been some terms and conditions… Capture from the Crunchyroll stream.